EPIC-Campus-LPS/dsa-f24-7segement-NorahAhnstedt/README.md

 5. Add comments to your Python script to explain how it works.
 6. Take a short video of your stoplight working and a clear top-down photo of your wiring

-- [ ] Upload `hello_user.py`, the video, and the photo to this repository.
+- [x ] Upload `hello_user.py`, the video, and the photo to this repository.
 Then, continue to Part III.

 ## Part III - Stop Watch